zplayads/API-Document-for-publishers/check_list_en.md

 - Please make sure the app_id, app_name, app_cat, ad_unit_id, unit_type in request are same with the corresponding values that you have registered on [ZPLAY Ads Platform](https://wwww.zplayads.com) in advance.

+## 3. Support both click event and install event which we provide

+### 3.1 Android

-## 3. Using WebView to Load ZPLAY Ads HTML on Android device
+>Using WebView to Load ZPLAY Ads HTML on Android device

 a. allow WebView to execute Javascript